tpavel-aspose/one-click-hugo-cms/site/content/post/my-new-post.md

 ---
 title: My New Post
 date: 2020-11-03T14:37:29.162Z
+description: |-
-description: DEV from git DEV from git  DEV from git DEV from git
+  DEV from git DEV from git  DEV from git DEV from git with workflow
 ---
 asdcasdcasd